-Student academic history records, known as transcripts, are maintained by the Office of the Registrar.
-All matters relating to courses, grades, academic standing and probation will appear and remain permanently on your transcript.
+Student academic records, known as transcripts, are maintained by the Office of the Registrar and are considered confidential.
+The transcript is a permanent record of the student's complete academic history at Ambrose including courses, grades, program of enrolment and/or conferred, academic standing and probation will appear and remain permanently on your transcript.
 Partial transcripts will not be issued.

-You are responsible for ensuring the accuracy and completeness of your transcript.
+You are responsible for ensuring the accuracy and completeness of your academic record.
 Queries regarding errors or omissions must be made as soon as possible.